jeeneo/odl-dzr/README.md

 | "minimum"  | MP3 128kbps         |

 `main_resolution`:
-Maxes out at `3000px`
+Maxes out at 3000px
-(if original cover size is smaller than the one specified, falls back to 1200px)
+If original cover size is smaller than the one specified, falls back to 1200px

 </details>